 I packed my Stretchex Mascara.
 It’s not my favorite mascara but it does the job.
 I don’t need to pack my glamorous, high end mascara for the hospital.

-Unless of course you packed a tinted chap stick.
+Unless of course you packed a tinted lip balm.
 Do not bring a color that is too light/too dark.
 Do not bring a color you’ve never tried before.
 I’d recommend bringing one with a little bit of shimmer – that’ll really help to brighten your face (after all, you just had a baby and that’s taxing on the body).

 I packed my NARS Laguna bronzer as well as a blush brush.